+ Custom Destinations — Cai Docs

 Show in Action List

 Enable “Show in action list” to make a destination appear as a direct action in the Cai action window.
-This skips the AI step entirely — useful for quick-send workflows like “Send to Slack” or “Save to Bear” directly from your clipboard.
+This skips the AI step entirely.
+Useful for quick-send workflows like “Send to Slack” or “Save to Bear” directly from your selection.

 Creating a Destination